 - a.
 The teacher supplements and adapts the textbook to plan activities related to learners' interests, prior knowledge and experience. - b.
-The teacher sets tasks that allow the learner to discover how the language works in its form, meaning and use2 and ensures that each is clear for students. - c.
+The teacher sets tasks that allow the learner to discover how the language works in its form, meaning and use. - c.
 The teacher plans lessons so that learners have to think and use their previous knowledge and imagination to prepare for and carry out classroom activities. - d.
 The teacher sets tasks that develop cooperative learning and encourages peer help and readiness to exchange with others. - e.
-The teacher uses and plans activities that allow learners to practice and develop real-life communication skills for reading, writing, speaking and listening. - f.
-The teacher teaches learners how to use language strategies3 to aid in their learning and communication.
+The teacher uses and plans activities that allow learners to practice and develop real-life communication skills for reading, writing, speaking and listening